 |Klay Thompson||2011||11||JaJuan Johnson #27 (Nets) 36 NBA games|

-As the teacher, Kobe Bryant enters his last days as a professional player.
-His students, DeMar DeRozan and Klay Thompson are stepping into the Bryant absence with a flourish.
-It causes Bryant to exhale.
-There had been a drought for awhile.
-The position wasn’t being replenished at the rate of past draft classes.
+The trajectory of both DeRozan and Thompson were way off.
+But compared with history, there were entering a vacuum.
+There hadn’t been great young talent in a while.
+It was a desert of average and not great.
 There was Dwyane Wade in 2003, and then who else?
-It was striking, the average shooting guard talent when there had been so much domination.
-Micheal Jordan.
+It was striking, the average shooting guard talent, when there had been so much domination.
+Michael Jordan.
 Kobe Bryant.
 Tracy McGrady.
 Dwyane Wade.
 Vince Carter.
 Clyde Drexler.
 Reggie Miller.
 Ray Allen.
 George Gervin.

-DeRozan has replicated one part of the Kobe Bryant game.
-He is Kobe 2.0.
-He leads the league in drives to the basket.
-He’s an iso player that can beat anyone off the dribble and finish through contact.
+DeRozan is an iso player that can beat anyone off the dribble and finish through contact.
 He can post-up in the paint.
 He has Bryant’s usage rate of nearly 30%.
 He’s a good mid range shooter.
-He isn’t as good a playmaker as Bryant but he makes big shots and this year he has 9 games in which he scored 30 points.
-He is scoring a career high, 23.3 points a game, and has a career high PER of 21.3.
+He isn’t as good a playmaker as his mentor Kobe Bryant was but he makes big shots and this year he has 9 games of 30 points.
+He is scoring a career high, 24.1 points a game, and has a career high offensive rating of 116.
 He isn’t shy about talking about how Bryant has affected and influenced his game.
 “He told me what he did when he was young in his career.”
 Score.
 Watch film.
 Score.

 Klay Thompson has perfected everything that didn’t define Bryant.
 He leads the league in catch and shoot points.
 He isn’t an iso player and rarely beats his man off the dribble to get to the rim.
 He doesn’t post-up.
-His usage rate is 26%.
-He is in constant motion, has a quick release and is an extraordinarily efficient scorer, making 46% of his shots, 41% of his three-pointers.
-He excels from every area of the floor except the Bryant specialty, 3-10 feet.
-And he has the Bryant championship narrative, a first NBA title in his fourth season.
-Trying to defend it in year number five.
-Idolizing Bryant has helped him now.
+His usage rate is 24%.
+He is in constant motion, has a quick release and is an extraordinarily efficient scorer, making 48% of his shots, a career high, 45% of his three-pointers, a career high.
+He excels from every area of the floor except midrange.
+He has the Bryant championship narrative, a first NBA title in his fourth season.
+Trying to defend it in year number seven.
+Idolizing Bryant has helped him remain disciplined.
 “I just remember watching him workout, how methodical and attention to detail he gave to every drill.
 It inspired me.”
 And when college junior Thompson was caught with marijuana, Kobe sent him a text.
 Thompson recalls it by saying, “just go out there and kill.”

 photo via llananba